NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/coverage testing.md

 ```

 Types of coverage testing:
-### Decision coverage
+### Decision or branch coverage

-Each decision/path in statements such as if, else, while, switch, etc, must be executed at least once.
-The focus is on executing each branch, not to test every possible condition that satisfies the statements.
-In the following example *x > 0* and *x < 0* are required:
+Each decision/branch in statements such as *if, else, while, switch*, etc, must be traversed at least once. ==The focus is on executing each branch, not to test every possible condition that satisfies the statements==.
+Decision coverage usually can satisfy statement coverage.

 ```Python
 if (x > 0 or y == 0):